Maarti/CheatSheets/Game Making/Unity.md

 ### Interpolations
   * [Read this](https://chicounity3d.wordpress.com/2014/05/23/how-to-lerp-like-a-pro/) if you don't want to use plugins
   * But using [DOTweens](http://dotween.demigiant.com) is really faster (with [this cheasheet](https://easings.net/) of easing functions)

+## Terrain
+  * To make the texture more organic, duplicate the terrain layer, keep the same texture but change the offset and paint over the existing layer. ([see video](https://youtu.be/PDKZXjyhwh0?t=2867))
+  * [Shortcuts](https://docs.unity3d.com/Packages/com.unity.terrain-tools@1.1/manual/brush-controls-shortcut-keys.html) `A`, `S`, `D` to quickly change strength, scale and rotation

 ## Tips
   * Use [`[RuntimeInitializeOnLoadMethod]`](https://docs.unity3d.com/ScriptReference/RuntimeInitializeOnLoadMethodAttribute.html) tu run a method when game is initialized (without having to link the script to a gameObject)